Wang Hun (general): Later life and career

 Shortly after the conquest, Sima Yan would praise Wang Hun for his merits during the war and promoted his peerage to Duke of Jingling, placing 8,000 households under him.
 In 280, Wang Hun was reassigned as General Who Stabilizes the East and sent back to defend Shouchun.
 As Jin had just conquered Wu, Wang Hun refrained from carrying out too many punishments and acted decisively.
 The former people of Wu in Jiangdong who were initially fearful of the new regime were pacified by Wang Hun's rule and came to respect him.

-In 282, Sima Yan sent Sima You away from the capital to a princely fief at the advice of Xun Xu and Feng Dan (馮紞), a decision which sparked heated debate.
+In January 283, Sima Yan sent Sima You away from the capital to a princely fief at the advice of Xun Xu and Feng Dan (馮紞), a decision which sparked heated debate.
 Wang Hun wrote a petition against this, arguing that Sima You should remain in the capital and be more involved in politics, but his petition was rejected.
-In 285, Wang Hun was made Supervisor of the Left of the Masters of Writing.
-Wang Hun was said to be inappropriate for the office, so for the most part he consulted Wang Ji who was more capable than him.
+In March 285, Wang Hun was made Supervisor of the Left of the Masters of Writing.
+Wang Hun was said to be inappropriate for the office, so for the most part he consulted his son Wang Ji, who was more capable than him.
 On 5 February 290, Wang Hun was appointed Minister Over the Masses.